Miri Dive, Malaysia - RooWanders

 Along our trip were a student clocking in more dives for his Advanced Open Waters and a group of four friends who frequently dive in Miri.
 Supporting the seven of us were the primary divemaster – a petite lady – and her assistant – a tall-built man.

-After the usual administrative work – documents, payment, gear sizing – our guides led us to a van that took us to a hidden pier while a tractor behind us towed our medium-sized dive boat.
+After the usual administrative work – documents, payment, gear sizing – our guides led us to a van that took us to a hidden pier.
+A tractor behind us towed our medium-sized dive boat.

 It took us quite a while – 30 minutes maybe? – to travel out of the speed-restricted Sungei Baong and into the open sea and our first dive site.